rivera-bl/terraform-modules/terraform-aws-ec2-basic/README.md

 2. markdown
 3. rendering on github

 this is a line
-and this is another line that should go behind the previous line
+and this is other line

 ## Getting Started